sylvainshan/MSE-468-Atomisitc-and-Quantum-Simulations-of-Materials/README.md

   - Modeling of the $\rm L1_0$ CuAu binary alloy

 - **Lab 2 – First-Principles Study of Bulk CaO**
-  DFT simulations of bulk calcium oxide.
-This lab includes:
   - Convergence tests for energy cutoff and $\mathbf{k}$-point grid
   - Determination of equilibrium lattice parameter
   - Calculation of bulk modulus via Birch-Murnaghan fitting